Introduction of Beam Bridge

 Advantages of Beam Bridges

-There are many advantages of bridges which are as follows
+There are many advantages of a beam and column bridge as well as general beam bridge advantages which are as follows

 - Beam bridges are very simple and easy to construct.